razetime/limn/spec.md

 There are two canvases. one is your code itself and the other is a color grid.

-The code canvas is a fixed grid that wraps to the other side(like in Fish).
+The code canvas extends forever in all directions.

 The color canvas extends forever in all directions, but the final result will fit the size of the drawing.